rxi/vec/README.md

 Appends the contents of the `v2` vector to the `v` vector.

 ### vec\_find(v, val, idx)
-Finds the first occurrence of the value `val` in the vector. `idx` should be a integer where the value's index will be written; `idx`'s integer is set to -1 if `val` could not be found in the vector.
+Finds the first occurrence of the value `val` in the vector. `idx` should be an int where the value's index will be written; `idx`'s is set to -1 if `val` could not be found in the vector.

 ### vec\_remove(v, val)
 Removes the first occurrence of the value `val` from the vector.
 If the `val`